Helicoverpa zea nudivirus 2: Symptomatic hosts

 HzNV-2 is able to change the molecular processes of their hosts.
 Though infected larvae appear to be very normal, when they emerge from their cocoons as adults, they may be without gonads.
 This condition is described as being "agonadal".
-The reproductive systems of both sexes are malformed as appear as a large "Y" shape.
+The reproductive systems of both sexes are malformed and appear as a large "Y" shape.

 Female hosts infected through vertical transmission often do not develop several reproductive structures, including their ovaries, bursa copulatrix, accessory glands, and spermatheca.
 In addition, their common and lateral oviducts are malformed and enlarged.
 Viral replication in female gonads result in hypertrophy of the oviducts and proliferation of the cells making up these tissues.
 These enlargements appear to begin as early as their last instar as larvae.
 The lateral oviducts of healthy, adult female moths areone or two cell layers; those of infected female moths have four to eight layers instead.
 These enlargements may increase virus production.
 HzNV-2 also causes the formation of a "viral plug" that prolongs their mating behaviors and serves as a source of contamination for males attempting to mate.
 Infected females also produce five to seven times more sex pheromone than those uninfected and attract two times as many mates.
 While mating, female moths will continue to call to other males, uncharacteristic of the species.
 Since the virus can spread horizontally through sex, this transmits it quicker.

 Infected males may grow to have small, unfused testes, no seminal vesicles, vas deferencia, or accessory glands.
 Accessory glands produce pheromonostatic peptide (PSP), which inhibits the amount of mating pheromones females make.
 Without PSP, female moths continue to attract more partners.
 The tissues needed for the initiation of copulation and the transfer of reproductive fluids during mating function normally.
 The lumen of the primary simplex of infected male moths is greatly filled with virus particles that they very likely transmit to healthy females without fertilizing them.